 Saltstraumen is located at the top of Kystriksveien (the Coastal Route), about 30 minutes from Bodø city center.
 Saltstraumen is known worldwide for its powerful whirlpools, and is considered the world's strongest tidal current.
-The tide pushes through the narrow and shallow strait under the Saltstraum bridge on its way in and out of Skjærstadfjorden.
+The tide pushes through the narrow and shallow strait under the Saltstraumen bridge on its way in and out of Skjærstadfjorden.
 This creates the world famous maelstrom with its beautiful whirlpools.
-The nutrient-rich water that is pushed up from the depths creates a unique fauna and a wonderfull rich marine life.
+The nutrient-rich water that is pushed up from the depths creates a unique fauna and a wonderful rich marine life.

 Saltstraumen became one of Norway's first marine protected areas in 2013.
 If you want to experience Saltstraumen at its strongest, visit us when the moon is full - or new.
 If you want to take pictures underwater, choose to visit us closer to half moon.

 We follow the shoreline, where you can see the seaweed fluttering in the current below you, schools of fish, colorful bottom plants and if you are lucky, a wolffish.
 We are careful to choose snorkeling places that do not take us out in the big whirlpools, ship lanes or the strongest currents.

 Everything you need is included in the price; dry suit, flins, mask, snorkel, hood and gloves.
 But you must bring warm clothes to wear under the dry suit, such as a layer of wool or two depending on how frozen you are.
 You get information about how the equipment is used, techniques for snorkeling, hand signals, how to get in and out of the boat, safety and a little about the wildlife you will see during snorkeling.
 A guide is with you in the water, and the boat is always nearby if someone wants to get out of the water before the others.